 window.addEventListener('online', syncWithServer);

-By integrating Apidog into your development workflow, you create a seamless bridge between client-side storage and server-side processing, making your application more robust and easier to maintain.
+By integrating Apidog into your workflow, you streamline the bridge between client-side IndexedDB storage and server-side APIs—minimizing sync bugs and improving development efficiency.